-SECJ0237E: One or more vital LTPAServerObject configuration attributes are null or not available
+Error message: SECJ0237E: One or more vital LTPAServerObject configuration attributes are null or not available after enabling security and starting the application server.

-The most likely cause of this error is that LTPA is selected as authentication mechanism but the LTPA keys have not been generated.
-The LTPA keys are used for encrypting the LTPA token.
+This error message can result from selecting LTPA as the authentication mechanism, but not generating the LTPA keys.
+The LTPA keys encrypt the LTPA token.

-- 1. Select System Administration -> Console users -> LTPA - 2.
+- 1. Click System Administration > Console users > LTPA - 2.
 Enter a password, which can be anything. - 3.
-Enter the same password in "Confirm Password". - 4.
+Enter the same password in Confirm Password. - 4.
 Click Apply. - 5.
-Click Generate Kevs. - 6.
+Click Generate Keys. - 6.
 Click on Save.

-AccessControlException is reported in SystemOut.log
+The exception AccessControlException, is reported in the SystemOut.log

-The problem is related to the Java 2 Security feature of WebSphere Application Server, the API-level security framework that is implemented in WebSphere Application Server Version 5, if you see an exception similar to the following.
+The problem is related to the Java 2 Security feature of WebSphere Application Server, the API-level security framework that is implemented in WebSphere Application Server Version 5.
+An exception similar to the following example displays.
 The error message and number can vary.

 '''

-E SRVE0020E: [Servlet Error]-[validator]: Failed to load servlet:
+E SRVE0020E: [Servlet Error]-[validator]: Failed to load servlet: java.security.AccessControlException: access denied (java.io.FilePermission C:\WebSphere\AppServer\installedApps\maeda\adminconsole.ear\adminconsole.war\WEB-INF\validation.xml read)

-java.security.AccessControlException:

-access denied (java.io.FilePermission

-C:\WebSphere\AppServer\installedApps\maeda\adminconsole.ear\adminconsole.war\

-WEB-INF\validation.xml read)

 '''

-For an explanation of Java 2 security, how and why to enable or disable it, how it relates to policy files, and how to edit policy files, see the Java 2 Security topic in the InfoCenter.
-The topic explains that Java 2 security is not only used by this product, but can also be implemented by business application developers.
+For an explanation of Java 2 security, how and why to enable or disable it, how it relates to policy files, and how to edit policy files, see the Java 2 security topic in the information center navigation.
+The topic explains that Java 2 security is not only used by this product, but developers can also implement it for their business applications.
 Administrators might need to involve developers, if this exception is thrown when a client tries to access a resource hosted by WebSphere Application Server.